 - 1. The auditor's report expresses an unmodified opinion on whether the financial statements of Humanities Tennessee were prepared in accordance with accounting principles generally accepted in the United States of America. - 2.
-A significant deficiency relating to the audit of the financial statements is reported in the Report of Independent Auditor on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-No material weaknesses relating to the audit of the financial statements are reported in the Report of Independent Auditor on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+No significant deficiencies or material weaknesses relating to the audit of the financial statements are reported in the Report of Independent Auditor on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of Humanities Tennessee, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
 No significant deficiencies relating to the audit of major federal programs disclosed during the audit are reported in the Report of Independent Auditor on Compliance for Each Major Federal Program and on Internal Control over Compliance Required by the Uniform Guidance.
 No material weaknesses are reported. - 5.
 The Report of Independent Auditor on Compliance for Each Major Federal Program and on Internal Control over Compliance Required by the Uniform Guidance of Humanities Tennessee expresses an unmodified opinion on all major federal programs. - 6.
 Audit findings that are required to be reported in accordance with the Uniform Guidance are reported in this schedule. - 7.
 The program tested as a major program was:

-CFDA Number

-Name of Federal Program or Cluster

-Promotion of the Humanities - Federal/State Partnership
+Assistance Listing Number Name of Federal Program or Cluster 45.129 Promotion of the Humanities - Federal/State Partnership